daniil4udo/bulvar/.github/README.md

 -   [Bulma](https://bulma.io) itself (duh) as `@bulvar/bulma`
 -   [Buefy](https://buefy.org) (SCSS only) as `@bulvar/buefy`
--   [Bulma Extensions](https://bulma.io/extensions/) (still WIP) as `@bulvar/bulma-extentions`
+-   [Bulma Extentions](https://bulma.io/extensions/) (still WIP) as `@bulvar/bulma-extentions`

 ## 🧪 WHAT HAS BEEN CHANGED

 -   CSS Vars compatible!
 Woohoo!
 -   Real modularity!
 Drop deprecated `@import`.
 Use `@foward` and `@use` (read more [HERE](https://css-tricks.com/introducing-sass-modules))
 -   Always using latest Dart(⚠️ make sure you are using Dart version of SASS in your project too) Sass instead of deprecated node-sass
--   Added namespace.
+-   Added namespacing.
 No need to worry about variables overwrite
 -   Added flag to be able to exports SASS variables using `export` for JS
 -   Added secondary color
 -   Added flexbox gap helper classes